 Entries tagged as gui

-Related tagsdata visualisation ai art artificial intelligence car crowd-sourcing data mining flickr google hardware history innovation&society internet maps mobile network photos privacy programming qr code desktop interface os software tablet technology 3d 3d printing 3d scanner ad amd android api apple ar arduino army asus augmented reality automation camera chrome cloud advertisements algorythm amazon API big data book browser cloud computing computer history display game interaction mouse sdk touch tv laptop hybrid mobility windows 8 chrome os homeos linux microsoft mobile phone usb web app app store botnet phone remote display wifi 3g cpu cray data center sensors
+Related tagsdata visualisation ai art artificial intelligence car crowd-sourcing data mining flickr google hardware history innovation&society internet internet of things maps mobile network photos privacy programming desktop interface os software tablet technology 3d 3d printing 3d scanner ad amd android api apple ar arduino army asus augmented reality automation camera chrome cloud advertisements algorythm amazon API big data book browser cloud computing computer history display game interaction mouse sdk touch tv laptop hybrid mobility windows 8 chrome os homeos linux microsoft mobile phone usb web app app store botnet phone remote display wifi 3g cpu cray data center sensors

 Monday, June 03.
 2013

 Touchscreen laptops appear to be rising in popularity as the newest data from market research firm DisplayBank says that touchscreen notebook shipments have jumped 51.8% during Q1 2013 compared to the previous quarter.
 A total of 4.57 million touchscreen laptops were shipped during the quarter, making up 10% of all notebook shipments during Q1 2013.

 Throughout the entire Q1 2013 quarter, a total of 46 million laptops were shipped, so 4.57 million touchscreen variants certainly isn’t a lot, but with a healthy increase from the previous quarter, touchscreens in laptops are becoming more popular than ever.
 Most likely, the number of these kinds of laptops will only increase in the future.